 A group of volunteers gather at a harvest site.
 The harvesting can begin!
 The harvest supervisor explains the purpose of the day; Do you remove all seedlings within a metre of the footpath?
 Or do you just focus on one particular variety?
 The yield will be counted, labelled and bundled at the end of the day.
 Of course, in between there will be time for tea /coffee and biscuits!

-The volunteers of More Trees Now, harvest only the trees and shrubs that are underprivileged or excessive.
-For example, is there only one Hawthorn in an area?
+The volunteers of More Trees Now, harvest only the trees and shrubs that are in excess or unwanted.
+For example, is there only one Hawthorn in an area where it can mature?
 Then it will not be harvested.

 Usually, it is pioneer species that are harvested, such as Maples, Willows, Alder and Birches.
 These species are abundant and most commonly harvested.
 Other sought-after species are Linden, Hawthorn, Blackthorn, Elder, Buckthorn and Hazel.